org-arl/VirtualAcousticOcean.jl/docs/uasp-protocol.md

 ```
 with response:
 ```
-{"name": "grogud", "version": "0.1.0", "protocol": "0.1.0"}
+{"name": "uaspd", "version": "0.1.0", "protocol": "0.1.0"}
 ```
-Here `grogud` may be replaced by an identifier for the driver providing the service.
+Here `uaspd` may be replaced by an identifier for the driver providing the service.

 ### Reset ADC data counters and time:
 ```